 Peer support program that connects caregivers with trained peer mentors for 1:1 phone or virtual support.
 Caregivers with lived experience and knowledge to share are trained to become peer mentors to provide support to another caregiver seeking support with the challenges they are facing.

 One-hour webinars offered two times per month on a wide range of topics for caregivers.
-Recordings of past webinars are also available online on our Vimeo library.
+Recordings of past webinars are also available here.

 TOOLKITS AND RESOURCES FOR CAREGIVERS ON OUR WEBSITE